-A strength of this study is that four different kinds of MRI evaluation items were performed in all participants.
-In addition, the distributions of each MRI item with and without typical LSS symptoms were evaluated and associations between them were analyzed using a logistic regression model.
-Therefore, various morphological findings were compared for the possibility of pathogenesis in symptomatic LSS.
-A second strength is that the data were obtained from a large community-dwelling population on which various analyses have been performed, including the present study.
-Therefore, in contrast to a hospital-based survey, these results reflect a real-world setting and relevance for pathogenesis of LSS.
+The strength of this study is that four different kinds of MRI evaluation items were performed in all participants.
+In addition, the distribution of each MRI item with and without typical LSS symptoms were evaluated and association between them were analyzed using a logistic regression model.
+Therefore, various morphological findings were compared the possibility of pathogenesis for symptomatic LSS.
+The second strength is that the data were obtained from a large community-dwelling population and various analyses series have been performed included the present study.
+Therefore, comparing a hospital-based survey, the results in the present study would be shown in a real-world setting and relevant for pathogenesis of LSS.

 This study has several limitations.
-First, all participants in this study were volunteers, so it is possible that those participants who had any symptoms or more severe LSS symptoms might self-select for receiving MRI.
-However, each item from the MRI findings was distributed across all grades, and participants without symptoms also agreed to undergo MRI.
-Therefore, compared to a hospitalbased study, the benefit of this study was that all grades of morphological stenosis, including mild stenosis and no stenosis, could be evaluated.
-Second, the most severe grade was taken as representative of each finding, therefore, detailed analyses for relationships between the responsible anatomical stenosis level inferred from the site of the symptoms or multiple level lesions were not considered.
+First, all participants in this study were volunteers and it is possibility that the participants who have any symptoms or more severe LSS symptoms might be allow to take MRI.
+However, each item of MRI findings was distributed in all grades and participants without symptoms were agree to undergo MRI.
+Therefore, comparing to the hospital-based study, the benefit of this study was that all grades of morphological stenosis included mild and no stenotic cases would be evaluated.
+Second, the most severe grade was taken as representative of each finding, therefore, detailed analysis for the relationship with the responsible anatomical stenosis level inferred from the site of the symptoms or multiple level lesions was not considered.
 Because there is no established method of evaluation that takes into account multiple level lesions, and because it requires detailed grouping combined with the severity of the disease, a larger number of cases is considered necessary for the analysis.
-Third, since the research location was in a rural and mountainous area, one may not be completely able to extrapolate the findings to a more typical Japanese (urban) population.
-Finally, this was a cross-sectional study, therefore no causal relationships between morphological and symptomatic LSS could be established.
+Third, since the research location was in a rural and mountainous area, one may not be completely able to extrapolate the findings to the typical Japanese population.
+Finally, this was a cross-sectional study, therefore the causal relationship between morphological and symptomatic LSS could not be concluded.